juanius67/eng270-dessert-glycemia/README.md

 # ENG-270 — Dessert Glycemia Simulator

+Nutrition-label driven simulator built for ENG-270.
+A single Python CLI maps dessert macros to a dual-exponential gut appearance model and calls a C RK4 implementation of the Bergman minimal model via `ctypes`.

+## Dependencies

+- Python 3.11+ (tested on 3.11 and 3.12)
+- Python packages pinned in `requirements.txt` (`pip install -r requirements.txt`)
+- A C compiler (gcc/clang); the build is triggered automatically on first run

 ### Windows build notes (gcc)
 To compile the C backend on Windows, install MSYS2 and add gcc to PATH: